Supporting Thyroid Conditions

 Often times, only TSH is tested, which does not provide all of the information to rule out a thyroid condition.
 Many patients have a normal TSH, with abnormal free T3 and free T4 results, indicating a poorly functioning thyroid.
 As well, if there is any indication that a patient could have a thyroid condition or there is a family history, I will test the thyroid antibodies.
 This is because if there is an elevation of the antibodies, it is an indication that at some point a thyroid condition may develop.

 Most patients with hypothyroidism are on synthroid, levothyroxine.
 This is the inactive form of thyroid hormone, T4, which your body is then required to convert into the active form of thyroid hormone, T3.
-Alternatives to synthroid that I explore with my patients include desiccated thyroid, which is a combination of T3 and T4, or getting thyroid hormone compounded specifically into a ratio of T3 and T4 suitable for you.
+If this medication is not adequately supporting thyroid function, I will explore alternatives to synthroid.
+This can include desiccated thyroid, which is a combination of T3 and T4, or getting thyroid hormone compounded specifically into a ratio of T3 and T4 suitable for you.
 Other options include prescribing just T3, commonly known as cytomel, or compounded slow release T3.

 Apart from pharmaceuticals, supporting the body in its ability to produce the active form of thyroid hormone, T3, from T4 is fundamental.
 This can be done by providing co-factors, including selenium or herbals such as ashwagandha.
 Usually a combination of herbals and co-factor nutrients are most effective.